Today's Articles

 In his journal, he wrote: "I seek in the 'Afro-American Symphony' to portray not the higher type of colored American, but the sons of the soil, who still retain so many of the traits peculiar to their African forebears, who have not responded completely to the transforming effect of progress."
 Although he had received instruction from (among others) the French modernist composer Edgard Varèse, Still used a traditional tonal idiom in the Afro-American Symphony, infused with blues-inspired melodic lines and harmonic colorings.

-Still used quotes from four poems by early 20th-century African American poet Paul Laurence Dunbar as epigraphs for each symphonic movement.
+Still used quotes from four poems by early 20th-century Black poet Paul Laurence Dunbar as epigraphs for each symphonic movement.
 The symphony is about twenty-four minutes long.
 It is a symphonic piece for a full orchestra, including a celeste, harp, and tenor banjo.
 It combines a traditional symphonic form with blues progressions and rhythms characteristic of popular African American music at the time.
 This combination expressed Still's integration of black culture into the classical forms.

 To Become a Conductor or Composer